LCCI backs subsidy removal, appeals to NLC on industrial action

 “It is equally paramount to ensure an effective regulatory framework in the electricity and petroleum downstream sectors to protect citizens from the exploitation,” he said.

-According to him, it would ultimately reduce importation of petroleum products and ease the pressure on the foreign exchange market as well as the burden on our foreign reserves.
-(NAN)
+According to him, it would ultimately reduce the importation of petroleum products and ease the pressure on the foreign exchange market as well as the burden on our foreign reserves.

 Comments